 \section{Conclusion}

-We addressed a realistic and challenging \textbf{open-set, zero-shot source tracing} scenario.
-Specifically, we enhanced SSL-AASIST embeddings with AAM loss and incorporated out-of-domain data to improve variability and robustness.
-In zero-shot tracing, cosine similarity generalized best to unseen attacks, while few-shot backends (MLP, Siamese) provided improvements in in-distribution scenarios.
+In this work, we addressed a realistic and challenging open-set, zero-shot source tracing scenario.
+We enhanced SSL-AASIST embeddings using AAM loss and RegMixup, incorporating out-of-distribution data to improve variability and robustness.
+In zero-shot tracing, cosine similarity generalized best to OOD attacks, while few-shot backends (MLP, Siamese) provided improvements in in-distribution scenarios.
 The Siamese backend was effective in few-shot settings but less robust under zero-shot conditions.

-We further observed that increasing the number of utterances for fingerprinting consistently improved verification performance.
-However, tracing attacks with shared architectures proved difficult.
-Further, distinguishing acoustic models is more challenging than distinguishing vocoder models.
+We also observed that increasing the number of utterances used for fingerprinting consistently improved verification performance.
+At the model level, attack source verification generally outperformed acoustic and vocoder model verification, with acoustic models being the most challenging to distinguish.
+Tracing attacks across shared architectures proved particularly difficult, emphasizing the limits of current embedding approaches.
+Visualization of fingerprint embeddings further confirmed that RegMixup produces more compact and well-separated clusters, demonstrating improved generalization of the learned embeddings.
 Overall, this work demonstrates the feasibility of zero-shot source tracing but also highlights significant performance gaps, motivating future efforts toward more robust and scalable methods.